The Pillage of Rome (The Play)

 ALARIC.

-Because, I shall not be that lenient or my men for that matter the next time.
+Because I shall not be so lenient — nor shall my men — the next time.

 CAELIUS.

-Am I to fully understand those words, as a serious threat?
+Am I to understand those words as a serious threat?

 ALARIC.

-Thou cannst interpret them, as thou pleasest.
-'Tis not I, who is at a clear disadvantage Senator.
+Thou canst interpret them as thou pleasest. ’Tis not I who stands at a clear disadvantage, Senator.

 CAELIUS.

-Honorius shall not accept the usurper thou hast placed on the throne.
+Honorius shall not accept the usurper thou hast placed upon the throne.

 ALARIC.

-I do not think he is presently in any position to do anything.
+I do not believe he is presently in any position to do anything.

 CAELIUS.